Samanvith20/FOOD-HUB/README.md

 > Payment: 💳 Food Hub is gearing up to introduce a seamless payment experience, providing users with secure and efficient payment options for a hassle-free checkout process.

-> Login/Sign-in: 🔐 Food Hub is working on enhancing security and user experience with a dedicated login/sign-in feature, allowing users to create accounts and access personalized services.

 ---
 <br></br>